ANNarchy/ANNarchy-iCub/README.md

 ```bash
     sudo apt install protobuf-compiler-grpc libgrpc++-dev
 ```
-For the source installation of gRPC ([installation from the repository](https://grpc.io/docs/languages/cpp/quickstart/#install-grpc) with cmake or bazel) you need to take of other packages, using protobuf like gazebo to handle the needed versions.
+For the source installation of gRPC ([installation from the repository](https://grpc.io/docs/languages/cpp/quickstart/#install-grpc) with cmake or bazel) you need to take care of other packages, using protobuf like gazebo to handle the needed versions.
 Since this can lead to a lot of trouble, the use of the system packages is recommended.

 ## useful links